candera/wcpad/ReadMe.txt

 TODO:

 * Try tracking corner points - what happens when corner is obscured?
+And then comes back?
 * How does gathering more noise data affect finger detection?
 * Would more smoothing help?
 * What about a L2 metric between color data?